fehtakaoka/root-generation/README.md

 ![FlowChart](assets/FlowChart.png)
 *Figure 1: Flow Chart for root generation*

 Figure 2 shows a detailed explanation of some details needed to construct the root structure satisfying all the restrictions.
+For more information about the classes, check the [docs/README.md](docs/README.md).
 ![GenerationProcess](assets/GenerationProcess.png)
 *Figure 2: Detailed steps of the generation process*